TVersluijs/RGEE_Snowmelt/README.md

 ## SENTINEL-2 SCRIPTS:

 ### *04-RGEE_TomVersluijs_S2_Points_Snowmelt.R
-In this script the timing of snow melt is calculated based on Sentinel-2 data for all locations specified in an input file.
+In this script the date of snow melt is calculated based on Sentinel-2 data for all locations specified in an input file.
 The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location.
 All locations are analysed consecutively (using a loop).
 First, a location specific bounding box is drawn per point location (taking into account the specified buffer zone) and Sentinel-2 satellite data is extracted within this bounding box.
 Second, clouds and permanent